marota/ExpertOp4Grid/README.md

 However, if an element is on busbar 1 with ID X,
 The program will create another node named 666X

-# TODOS
-explain what critical functions are, for loading observation from pypownet. (in case of Pypownet changes)

-explain internal_repr
-all elements objects: OriginLine, ExLine, Production, Consumption

-In Network init func, In node part, change the np.round by a function that trims not rounds

 # Debug Help
 #### To force specific hubs